hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/197_on_professor_max_muller.md

 its almost unperceived beginnings.

-Whoever could have thought that the life and teachings of a boy born of poor Brâhmin parents in a wayside Bengal village would, in a few years, reach such distant lands as our ancestors never even dreamed of?
-I refer to Bhagavan Ramâkrishna.
+Whoever could have thought that the life and teachings of a boy born of poor Brāhmin parents in a wayside Bengal village would, in a few years, reach such distant lands as our ancestors never even dreamed of?
+I refer to Bhagavan Ramākrishna.
 Do you know that Prof. Max Müller has already written an article on Shri Ramakrishna for the *Nineteenth Century*, and will be very glad to write a larger and fuller account of his life and teachings if sufficient materials are forthcoming?
 What an extraordinary